 Dr. Feldman reports no financial relationships relevant to this field of study.

-SYNOPSIS: Investigators studied changes in quantity of nut consumption and relative risk of cardiovascular disease, finding significantly lower risk when nut consumption increases by > 0.5 servings daily.
+SYNOPSIS: This long-term, prospective study looks at changes in quantity of nut consumption and relative risk of cardiovascular disease and finds significantly lower risk when nut consumption increases by > 0.5 servings daily.

 SOURCE: Liu X, Guasch-Ferré M, Drouin-Chartier JP, et al. Changes in nut consumption and subsequent cardiovascular disease risk among U.S. men and women: 3 large prospective cohort studies.
 J Am Heart Assoc 2020:9.e013877.